Louise Glück – O jardim

 Nem todas as criaturas vivas requerem

-luz na mesma intensidade.
+luz na mesma medida.
 Alguns de nós

 fabricamos nossa própria luz: uma folha de prata

-lago de prata nas trevas sob os grandes carvalhos.
+lagoa de prata nas trevas sob os grandes carvalhos.

 Mas você já sabe disso.

-Você e os outros que acham
+Você e os outros que acreditam

 que vivem de verdade e, por extensão, amam

-tudo o que é frio.
+tudo que é frio.

 Trad.: Nelson Santander